cyasam7/rest-graphql-ts/README.md

-# react-graphql-ts
+# rest-graphql-ts
-Application example with react, graphql and typescript
+Template application to work with rest or graphql it depends of the enviroment variables